This article will help you choose an electronic V-Drums kit to suit you.

 The TD-17 module has a huge range of sounds from acoustic to electronic.
 You can even build your own kit patches.
 For example, It’s simple to tune, muffle and add reverb to your new kit patch with just a few simple tweaks.

-If creating your own sounds is your style, you can even import your own user WAV samples.
-This allows you to layer with the internal sounds for endless sound possibilities into the future.
+For creating your own sounds is your personal style, import your own user WAV sounds from anywhere.
+This allows you to layer samples with the internal sounds for endless sound possibilities into the future.

 The built-in SD Card slot allows you to save your kits to share with friends or load more which you can download online.

 WAV and MP3 files can be played directly via SD Card too, for the ultimate fun practice session.